Unpaid Thai farmers call off airport tractor protest

 He said payments would be made via the state-owned Bank for Agriculture and Agricultural Cooperatives from next week.

-The government said it would sell bonds to pay for the rice, but that it would take seven or eight weeks for the sale to start, a move likely to prompt criticism that it is acting beyond its remit.
+The government said it would sell bonds to pay for the rice, a move likely to prompt criticism that it is acting beyond its remit.

 Yingluck has headed a caretaker government with limited spending powers since calling a snap election in December.
 Voting this month was disrupted by her opponents, and it could be months before a new government can be installed.